View all Close all

 if you have any questions on the licences available from your journal.

-UKRI (formerly RCUK) has made available to St George’s an annual block grant in order to pay for open access article processing charges (APCs) for research papers arising from research they have funded.
+UKRI (formerly RCUK) has made available to St George’s an annual block grant to use towards payment of open access article processing charges (APCs) for research papers arising from research they have funded.

 See Open Access Publishing FAQs page